davidbiehl/ecwid_api/README.md

 in closed beta!
 The (incomplete) v1 API is still available on the [api-v1 branch](https://github.com/davidbiehl/ecwid_api/tree/api-v1).

-To participate in the beta, please contact Ecwid and they can give you the information necessary to configure and authorize your application with OAuth2.
+To participate in the beta, please contact Ecwid and they will give you the information necessary to configure and authorize your application with OAuth2.

+[Ecwid's API Documentation](http://api.ecwid.com) will be an important reference in order to understand what their API is capable of.

 ## Installation